Nicolas Lorgne

-Nicolas Lorgne (died 1285) was the twenty-first Grand Master of the Knights Hospitaller, serving first from 1277 until 1285 and was the successor to Hugues de Revel.
+Nicolas Lorgne (died 1285) was the grand master of the Knights Hospitaller, serving first from 1277 until 1285 and was the successor to Hugues de Revel.
 He was succeeded by Jean de Villiers, with Jacques de Taxi acting as Grand Master ad interim while de Villiers was en route to the Holy Land.

 Biography

 Of perhaps French origin, nothing can situate his origin except the disinence of his name.
 Lorgne first appears towards 1250 in the Holy Land where he could have been Châtelain of the fortress of Margat.
 In 1255, he became lord of the Krak des Chevaliers, he became Marshal from 1266 to 1269 and then from June to October 1271, then he became Grand Commander from 1271 to 1273 and then Marshal again on 7 October 1273 before being in charge of the Commandery of Tripoli.
 On 1 July 1277, he became Grand Commander again before his election as Grand Master.

 Lorgne was a knight who served for many years as the castellan of the castle of Krac des Chevaliers, where he made improvements in the mid-13th century.
 An inscription records that he had a barbacane built, probably a reference to the zwinger system around the castle, which can be dated to around 1250.
 About the year 1270, this was improved and extended.
 Nevertheless in 1271 the Muslims under Baibars captured Krac des Chevaliers after a four-week siege.